 Pay per use: Compute resources are measured at a granular level, allowing users to pay only for the resources and workloads they use.

-Work from anywhere: With cloud computing, if you’ve got an internet connection you can be at work.
+Work from anywhere: With cloud network services, if you’ve got decent internet connection you can be at work.
 And with most serious cloud services offering mobile apps, you’re not restricted by which device you’ve got to hand.
 The result?
 Businesses can offer more flexible working perks to employees so they can enjoy the work-life balance that suits them – without productivity taking a hit.

 Cloud computing deployment models